MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 There are a variety of options to choose from when delivering software updates for Microsoft 365 Apps in managed environments.
 This article outlines the advantages and disadvantages of each approach to help you make the right choice.
 A given update deployment implementation can be changed later on, so the options below apply both to scenarios where you start fresh with Microsoft 365 Apps as well as when re-evaluating your current implementation.

-This article will describe the fundamental differences and network implications when deploying updates from the cloud, on-prem locations or in a combination of both (hybrid).
+This article will describe the fundamental differences and network implications when deploying updates from the cloud, on-premises locations or in a combination of both (hybrid).
 It will then lay out the options for each source with their individual benefits and challenges.

 > [!NOTE]
-> The Office Update Engine will always update all products and apps build on top of Click-to-Run in one pass and with the same mechanism.
-For example, if a device has the Microsoft 365 Apps as well as Visio desktop app installed and the updates are configured to happen through Servicing profiles, both products will be updated in one pass.
-It is not possible to mix & match update mechanisms (e.g., Visio desktop app updates from the Office CDN, but the Microsoft 365 Apps from an on-premises file share.).
+> ] The Office Update Engine will always update all Click-to-Run-based products and apps together and with the same mechanism.
+For example, if a device has the Microsoft 365 Apps as well as Visio desktop app installed and the updates are configured to happen through a servicing profile, both products will be updated at the saem time.
+It is not possible to mix and match update mechanisms (for example Visio desktop app updates from the Office CDN, but the Microsoft 365 Apps from an on-premises file share).

-## Step 1: Choose your update source: Cloud, on-premises location or hybrid
+## Step 1: Choose your update source: Cloud, on-premises location, or hybrid

 The first step in deciding how the Microsoft 365 Apps should be updated, is to choose where updates should be delivered from: From the cloud, from on-premises locations or a mix of both (also known as "hybrid").
 The following section will lay out these sources and call out the individual benefits and challenges.
 The following sections will then call out the management options for those sources.

 ### Updates from the cloud
-When the Microsoft 365 Apps are pulling updates from the Microsoft Office Content Delivery Network (aka Office CDN), this is referred to as **cloud-based updates**.
+When the Microsoft 365 Apps are pulling updates from the Microsoft Office Content Delivery Network (aka Office CDN), this is referred to as cloud-based updates.
 Microsoft operates a worldwide, distributed network of datacenters which hosts all updates for the Microsoft 365 Apps for all available update channels, languages, related products like Visio and Project, and architectures (32/64 bit).
 The Office CDN also contains a history of released updates, so updating to specific releases or rolling back to older ones is also possible.

 > [!TIP]
 > Microsoft recommends to use the cloud as update source.

 There are two core benefits when levering the cloud as your update source:
 - **Delta updates**: When the Microsoft 365 Apps pull down the latest updates, only the difference between the currently installed release and the targeted one is downloaded.
-So instead of having to handle the whole source files package, only delta differences, down to sub-file level, are pulled down by the device.
-This conserves a lot of network bandwidth compared with other approaches.
+So instead of having to handle the whole source files package, only delta differences, in certain scenarios down to a sub-file level, are downloaded.
+This conserves significant bandwidth.
-- **No source files maintenance** needed: As the updates are hosted worldwide in Microsoft's datacenters, there is no need for downloading, packaging, staging and distributing the source files in your on-prem network.
-As updates are specific to architecture, update channel and languages, this can become a complex task in e.g. multi-language environments.
+- **No source files maintenance** needed: As the updates are hosted worldwide in Microsoft's datacenters, there is no need for downloading, packaging, staging and distributing the source files in your on-premises network.
+As updates are specific to architecture, update channel and languages, this can become a complex task in for example multi-language environments.

-When using the cloud as your update source, there are also some **considerations**:
+When using the cloud as your update source, there are also some considerations:
 - **Network connectivity**: Devices must be able to connect to the Office CDN.
-For this the URLs and IPs listed in URL-ARTICLE LINK HERE must be accessible for devices.
-Microsoft recommends to allows devices to connect to the Office CDN on a system level and with bypassing any proxy servers to ensure best performance.
+For this the URLs and IPs listed in [Office 365 URLs and IP address ranges](https://learn.microsoft.com/Microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide#microsoft-365-common-and-office-online) must be accessible for devices.
+Microsoft recommends to allows devices to connect to the Office CDN on a system-level, bypassing any proxy servers to ensure best performance.
 We recommend to review the [Download sizes for updates to Microsoft 365 Apps](https://learn.microsoft.com/officeupdates/download-sizes-microsoft365-apps-updates) to assess the impact on the network.
 - **Delivery Optimization**: In all cloud-based update scenarios, the update mechanism can and will leverage [Delivery Optimization](../delivery-optimization.md) when available.
-This will allow devices to share the required sources in a Peer-to-Peer fashion and reduces the amount of data which needs to be downloaded from the internet.
+This will allow devices to share the required sources in a peer-to-peer fashion and reduces the amount of data which needs to be downloaded from the internet.
 Microsoft recommends the usage of Delivery Optimization.
 If [Connected Caches](https://learn.microsoft.com/windows/deployment/do/waas-microsoft-connected-cache) are deployed and configured, those will also be leveraged.
-Especially [Microsoft Connected Cache in Configuration Manager](https://learn.microsoft.com/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) is straight forward to implement and is recommended for environments with existing Microsoft Endpoint Configuration Manager infrastructures.
+Especially [Microsoft Connected Cache in Configuration Manager](https://learn.microsoft.com/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) is straight forward to implement and is recommended for environments with existing Configuration Manager infrastructures.
 - **VPN bypass**: When using virtual private network (VPN) solutions, it is recommended to bypass the VPN tunnel when downloading data from the Office CDN.
 This will reduce the load on the VPN infrastructure, network uplinks and allows for faster downloads.

 ### Updates from on-premises locations
 The Microsoft 365 Apps support multiple on-premises locations for updates.
-The required source files can be hosted on network shares, in local folders or drives, or on Microsoft Endpoint Configuration Manager's distribution points.
-Common among all these options is that the admin is responsible for ensuring that the required sources for all employed update channels, languages and architectures (32/64 bit) are available.
+The required source files can be hosted on network shares, in local folders or drives, or on Configuration Manager's distribution points.
+Common among all these options is that the admin is responsible for ensuring that the required sources for all employed update channels, languages, and architectures (32/64 bit) are available.
 Otherwise, the update would fail.

-The main **advantage** of using on-premises locations is that devices do not need to pull down data over the internet in order to update.
+The main advantage of using on-premises locations is that devices do not need to pull down data over the internet in order to update.
 If repositories are available on all sites, the network traffic will happen locally in the Local Area Network (LAN).
 In case not all sites have infrastructure, the traffic might have to flow over the Wide Area Network (WAN).

-In general, Microsoft no longer recommends to host updates on-premises due to the following **challenges**:
+In general, Microsoft no longer recommends to host updates on-premises due to the following challenges:
 - **Source file maintenance**: When update sources are hosted on-premises, the admin must ensure that the required releases for all deployed update channels, languages and architectures are available.
 As Microsoft releases security updates on a monthly schedule, the on-premises repositories would have to be updated with the same cadence to stay current and secure.
 - **Source size**: As Microsoft does not release individual patches, but rather a new set of source files, the source files for an update for a specific update channel and architecture are about 3.5 GB in size.
 Each included language pack adds 100-300 MB to this source file set.
-E.g., when devices run a mix of 32 and 64 bit, on Current Channel with three included language packs, this means 2 * 4 GB of source files have to be downloaded and synchronized across the update locations on a monthly schedule.
+For example, when devices run a mix of 32 and 64 bit, on Current Channel with three included language packs, this means 2 * 4 GB of source files that have to be downloaded and synchronized across the update locations on a monthly schedule.
 - **Finding nearest update location**: If network shares are used for hosting updates, devices need a way to identify the closest network share to limit WAN traffic.
-This could be addressed by using [group policy preferences with Site targeting](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)#site-targeting) or custom scripting, but this increased the complexity of the implementation.
-If updates are managed by Microsoft Endpoint Configuration Manager, beforementioned does not apply, as devices will determine the nearest distribution point automatically.
+This could be addressed by using [group policy preferences with Site targeting](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)#site-targeting) or custom scripting, but this increases the complexity of the implementation.
+If updates are managed by Configuration Manager, the beforementioned does not apply, as devices will determine the nearest distribution point automatically.
 - **No Delivery Optimization**: When updates are hosted in on-premises locations, the Microsoft 365 Apps can't leverage Delivery Optimization for reducing the network impact.
 All devices will pull their individual set of delta files down.
 When using Microsoft Endpoint Configuration Manager, this can be mitigated by leveraging [Peer Cache](https://learn.microsoft.com/en-us/troubleshoot/mem/configmgr/configure-peer-cache).

 ### Updates from mixed on-premises and cloud locations (hybrid)

-With Microsoft Endpoint Configuration Manager, it is possible to implement a hybrid model.
-This scenario combines hosting a subset of sources (e.g. for the most commonly deployed languages) on distribution points with allowing the devices to acquire missing pieces from the Office CDN, e.g. for rarely used language packs.
+With Configuration Manager, it is possible to implement a hybrid model.
+This scenario combines hosting a subset of sources (for example for the most commonly deployed languages) on distribution points with allowing the devices to acquire missing pieces from the Office CDN, for example for rarely deployed language packs.

-The hybrid approach has **advantages** in scenarios when limited internet bandwidth demands to host update sources on-premises, but a small subset of devices is e.g., running on a different update channel and would require the maintenance of a full update source file set.
-In this specific scenario, a hybrid approach might help by deploying updates for the majority of devices from on-premises locations, but while updates for the smaller subsets are still triggered through Microsoft Endpoint Configuration Manager, the source files are not available on distribution points and devices are allowed to fall back to the Office CDN in this case.
+The hybrid approach has advantages in scenarios when limited internet bandwidth demands to host update sources on-premises, but a small subset of devices is for example running on a different update channel and would require the maintenance of a full update source file set.
+In this specific scenario, a hybrid approach might help by deploying updates for the majority of devices from on-premises locations, but while updates for the smaller subsets are still triggered through Configuration Manager, the source files are not available on distribution points and devices are allowed to fall back to the Office CDN in this case.

-The hybrid approach shares the same **disadvantages** as the on-premises approach, even so the complexity of source file maintenance is reduced in direct comparison.
+The hybrid approach shares the same disadvantages as the on-premises approach, even so the complexity of source file maintenance is reduced in direct comparison.

 > [!NOTE]
-> Devices, which gets their updates signaled through Microsoft Endpoint Configuration Manager, cannot leverage Delivery Optimization, even if the sources are pulled down from the Office CDN.
-This is a limitation of the download mechanism of Microsoft Endpoint Configuration Manager.
+> Devices, which gets their updates signaled through Configuration Manager, cannot leverage Delivery Optimization, even if the sources are pulled down from the Office CDN.
+This is a limitation of the download mechanism of Configuration Manager.

 ## Step 2: Choose your way to manage updates